telerik/kendo-ui-core/docs/jsp/tags/dialog/overview.md

 ### Existing Instances

-You are able to reference an existing Dialog instance via the [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
+To refer to an existing Dialog instance, use [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
 Once a reference is established, you are able to use the [Dialog API](/api/javascript/ui/dialog#methods) to control its behavior.

 ###### Example